ousskar/Autonomous-Vehicle-Platoon/README.md

 ## Description
 This project aims to implement a platoon of vehicles using PID control technique.
-Specifically, the longitudinal and lateral control of the vehicle uses different PID controls with some modification in the equation.
-More details can be found in this paper.
+Specifically, the longitudinal and lateral control of the vehicle uses different PID controls with some modification in the original PID equation.
+More details can be found in the following paper.

 ## Simulation Video: